 I believe I have attended all meetings and training/planning sessions this quarter.

-3.3 All Executive Officers with control of budget lines, or who have been allocated a

-budget line, shall maintain detailed budgets and not exceed their budgeted expenditure.

-N/Ahave
+3.3 All Executive Officer's will keep up to date with the Finance and Strategy Officer's Executive budget, bringing to the finance and strategy officer any spending proposals, keeping track of their spending and ensuring they do not exceed budgeted expenditure.

+I have read the monthly budget updates shared by Josh Meikle (Finance and Strategy).
+When planning events, I am conscious of the executive budget.

 3.4 All Executive Officers are to educate themselves on needs and experiences relevant to historically marginalised demographic groups including intersectionality and promote and encourage all demographics to participate, where relevant, in clubs, societies, committees and OUSA events.

 I continue to work towards this, especially as we develop our Election Campaign, host politics week and write the politics week magazine.
+In particular the Submissions Committee includes a TRM and UOPISA Representative to ensure that all submissions consider a range of perspectives and experiences.
 Recent events in the US and the Black Lives Matter movement has re-highlighted the need to in particular consider the way systemic racism is present in our institutions and how OUSA acts to combat this in our work.

 3.5 All Executive Officers shall every quarter undertake five hours of voluntary service which contributes to the local community.